 - F2BB Sheepadoodle: 81.25% Poodle & 18.75% Old English Sheepdog

-- F3 Sheepadoodle or Multi-gen Sheepadoodle: Multiple generations of Sheepadoodle breeding backcrossed with the Poodle.
+- F3 Sheepadoodle or Multi-gen Sheepadoodle: Multiple generations of Sheepadoodles backcrossed with the Poodle.

 Pet owners prefer Sheepadoodles that have more Poodle genetics.
-Sheepadoodles are usually backcross bred to the Poodle for the nonshedding genes.
-However, it should be noted that there are some specific cases where a breeder may backcross breed to purebred Old English Sheepdogs in which case an F1B Sheepadoodle will be 25% Poodle and 75% Old English Sheepdog.
-However, these cases almost never happen.
-Check with your breeder if you have any doubts.
+Sheepadoodles are usually backcrossbred to the Poodle for their nonshedding qualities.
+However, it should be noted that there are some specific cases where a breeder may backcrossbreed to purebred Old English Sheepdogs in which case an F1B Sheepadoodle will be 25% Poodle and 75% Old English Sheepdog.
+These cases almost never happen; check with your breeder if you have any doubts.

 F1 Sheepadoodle

-The F1 Sheepadoodle (50% Poodle, 50% Old English Sheepdog) is a first generation Sheepadoodle that is bred between a 100% Old English Sheepdog and a 100% Poodle.
+The F1 Sheepadoodle (50% Poodle, 50% Old English Sheepdog) is a first generation Sheepadoodle that is bred from a 100% Old English Sheepdog and a purebred Poodle.
 The creates a Sheepadoodle dog that is 50% Old English Sheepdog and 50% Poodle.

-F1 Sheepadoodle genetics aren’t that desired by dog owners.
+F1 Sheepadoodle genetics aren’t very desirable to dog owners.
 This is because the genetics can vary significantly which will affect their looks.
 For instance, F1 Sheepadoodles can have straight coats that shed or curly coats that don’t shed.
-Since it is a 50% Old English Sheepdog and 50% Poodle, you won’t know what the genetics will be.
-Most pet owners usually would not prefer an F1 Sheepadoodle for this reason.
+Since it is a 50% Old English Sheepdog and 50% Poodle, you won’t know what will present when the puppies are born.
+Doodle lovers prefer predictability.

 F1 Sheepadoodle Characteristics